 “I’m thinking that I should probably talk to the Mortons.
 I just need a reason to do it,” I say.
 Welch shrugs.

 “IRS, maybe?
 They’d want to know about this little gift,” he says.
-He’s right, of course, nut I’m not sure I want to go that far unless it’s utterly necessary.
+He’s right, of course, but I’m not sure I want to go that far unless it’s utterly necessary.

 “Let me think about that for a moment.
 What happened to the money?”

-“Well, the money was spent pretty quickly, cars, clothes, high roller nightlife in Vegas and Lake Tahoe—nothing set aside for Ms. Steele, further emphasizing that your assumption may be correct that she didn’t know about it.”
-Of course she didn’t.
+“Well, the money was spent pretty quickly—cars, clothes, high roller nightlife in Vegas and Lake Tahoe—nothing set aside for Ms. Steele, further emphasizing that your assumption may be correct that she didn’t know about it.”
+Of course, she didn’t.
 She stayed at a shelter for battered women when she first moved here.
-“Besides that, I’m still looking to see if I have missed anything.”
+“Besides that, I’m still looking to see if I’ve missed anything.”

 “Anything else of any great importance right now?”
 I ask.

 “Not really, except for the relative in Las Vegas.
 Ms. Steele used Morton’s sister-in-law’s address to zone for Chaparral.
 Her name is Cynthia Morton and she works for the Clark County School District, so no doubt she probably did some things on the inside to allow ‘Steele’ to finish as ‘Lambert.’
 Cynthia and Morton are estranged, though, so it’s possible that she did this solely to help Ms. Steele.
 She may be worth talking to.”